Art Rascon: Career

 In October 2021, Rascon announced he would step down from his position at KTRK effective January 2022.
 It was reported that his son, Jacob Rascon, would be joining the station as his replacement.
-The younger Rascon is one of three hosts for the station’s early morning programming.
+Jacob Rascon, who had left NBC affiliated rival station KPRC-TV prior to the announcement, became one of three hosts for the station’s early morning programming.
+On January 3, 2022, Art and Jacob co-anchored the 11 a.m. edition of ABC 13 Eyewitness News together, marking the end of the father’s run at the station and beginning of the son’s.

-On January 3, 2022, Art and Jacob co-anchored the 11 a.m. news together, marking the end of the father’s run at the station and beginning of the son’s.
+Rascon is also the founder of Rascon Media Group, whose mission is to help individuals and organizations have clear and powerful communication.
+Two of his five sons, Jacob and Matt (former newscaster with Cleveland NBC affiliate WKYC), respectively serve as consultant and president with Rascon Media Group.

 Honors

 Rascon has been nominated for and has received many awards, including two national Edward R. Murrow awards, one for his spot coverage of Hurricane Opal in 1995, and 19 Emmy Awards out of 25 nominations.
 He has also received an RTNDA Award for Continuing Coverage, 18 Associated Press Reporting awards, three National Association of Hispanic Journalists' awards, two National Headliner Awards, and a Rotary International award.

 Rascon was once named by The National Hispanic Business Magazine as one of the '100 Most Influential Hispanics in America'.
 He is an active participant in several local and national charities and has served, or is currently serving on, several notable national and international Boards, including: Executive Board Member of Interfaith of The Woodlands, YMCA International, and the BYU School of Communications Board of Advisors.
 He has served twice as president of the Houston Association of Hispanic Media Professionals (HAHMP), and is a former board member of the Radio Television News Directors Association (RTNDA).